jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

     class TestSleepDuration(unittest.TestCase):

-* then replace the test with a new failing test
+* then change the test to a new failing test

   .. code-block:: python